Johnny Ertle: Wins over bantam champ Eddie Coulon

-In a bout which announced Ertle's ascendancy as a top bantamweight contender, on May 4, 1915, Ertel fought a ten-round no-decision bout with 1911-14 world bantamweight champion Eddie Coulon, at the Elite Rink in Milwaukee.
+In a bout which announced Ertle's ascendancy as a top bantamweight contender, on May 4, 1915, Ertle fought a ten-round no-decision bout with 1911-14 world bantamweight champion Eddie Coulon, at the Elite Rink in Milwaukee.
 Impressively, several local papers considered the bout an easy win for the young Ertle, only eighteen at the time.
-Three months later, Ertel won another newspaper decision at the Auditorium in St. Paul against Coulon before an audience of 3,000.
-Coulon, one of Ertel's most accomplished opponents, fought several top rated bantamweight including hid childhood friend Pete Herman and Memphis Pal Moore.
+Three months later, Ertle won another newspaper decision at the Auditorium in St. Paul against Coulon before an audience of 3,000.
+Coulon, one of Ertle's most accomplished opponents, fought several top rated bantamweight including hid childhood friend Pete Herman and Memphis Pal Moore.